joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-07-minimize-product.md

 $$= \frac{7975}{3} - \frac{165}{2}m + \frac{11}{6}m^2$$

 This allows us to see that placing a first number less than or equal to $4$ on the top-left is the best bet, while placing one greater than or equal to $5$ on the right is the best bet.
-This gives us a good, if not decisive, reason to think that whatever the optimal strategy is, it involves the same decision for the first move.
+This gives us a good, though admittedly not decisive, reason to think that whatever the optimal strategy is, it involves the same decision for the first move.

 After the first move, you've either placed a low number on the left or a high one on the right.
 Suppose it's a low one.
-Then, if you get a high second number (one at least as large as the average of the remaining numbers), surely you should place it somewhere on the right, because you have two more chances with equal numbers of low and high numbers remaining and so are likely to land a low number with at least one of them.
+Then, if you get a high second number (one at least as large as the average of the remaining numbers), you should place it somewhere on the right, because you have two more chances with equal numbers of low and high numbers remaining and so are likely to land a low number with at least one of them.
 And if you get a low second number, it should go on the bottom-left, because, with the low numbers depleted, you're otherwise taking a big ($5/14$) risk of ending up with a high number on the bottom-left.
 Similar reasoning applies to a high first number: if the second number is low it should go somewhere on the left, and if high, on the bottom-right.

 If the first-second sequence is high-high or low-low, there is no further decision to make about the placement of the second number.
 However, if it is high-low or low-high there will be two choices as to where to put the second number.
 Here, we want to maximize the chances that, in the end, the bigger number on the right is paired with the bigger number on the left.